 General management involves:

-- Referral to an ophthalmologist for assessment and diagnosis
+- Referral to an ophthalmologist for assessment, diagnosis and follow-up

 - Genetic counselling